-C++ Builder is the easiest and fastest C and C++ IDE for building simple or professional applications on the Windows, MacOS, iOS & Android operating systems.
+C++Builder is a c++ IDE that provides the easiest and fastest way to build simple or professional C++ applications on the Windows, MacOS, iOS & Android operating systems.
 One of the greatest features of VCL and FMX UI frameworks is the effects on UI elements.
 There are many UI effects that can be used on the most of visual elements supported officially by the Embarcadero.
 There are two main effects that I used generally, Shadow Effects and Glow Effects.

 What do we mean by Glow Effect?

 For example, the following table shows the result of TGlowEffect on a .png picture (with transparent background) placed on a form (using a TImage object) and on a TRectangle object.
 For both objects, GlowColor is set to Gold, Opacity, to 0.9, and Softness, to 0.4.

 How can I add glow effects to components in C++ Builder?

 Adding Glow Effects to UI Elements in C++ Builder is very easy, drag the TGlowEffect component from the Palette onto the UI element that you want to.
 If you want to apply the same glow settings on some group of the components, include all components that you want to add glow into a group component (i.e Layout, Rectangle…) and drag TGlowEffect to your group component.
 This will add the same glow settings to all group members.
 You can use Structure Panel to move UI elements into UI groups.
 Note that in RAD Studio any component can be used as a group member, for example, you can group a Button component under a Label component.